 - Letters of reference: Three letters are required.
 One must come from an occupational therapist who supervised you as a paid or volunteer worker in an active clinical setting.
 The other letters must be from someone who can judge your academic skills and character.
 Please refer to the instructions provided by OTCAS regarding submission of transcripts and letters of reference.

-The application deadline is November 1.
+The application deadline is October 1.
 Applications may be filed as early as the first day the OTCAS portal is open for the application cycle up to deadline date.
-The OTCAS portal will open on July 17, 2013 for the 2014 admission cycle.
+The OTCAS portal will open in mid July for the 2015 admission cycle.